What is the Tasmanian Walking Company Foundation?

 - Protection of public land from threats including deforestation and mining exploration to sustain healthy forests, wildlife habitat, and recreation opportunities

-- Education programs that create advocates for national parks and educate on walking responsibly.
+- Education programs that create advocates for national parks and promote the mental health benefits of walking in nature.

 - Community awareness of ecology and environmental issues in wilderness Australia.